The 2018 NDSC Convention will take place July 12-15, at the Sheraton Dallas Hotel in Dallas, TX.

 The Convention Planning Committee is seeking proposals for the general convention workshop cycles geared for parents, family members, and professionals.

-The Youth & Adult Conference Team is looking for engaging self-advocates (individuals with DS age 15 and older) to share their talents, experiences and perspectives with their peers.
+The Youth & Adult Conference Team is looking for engaging self-advocates (individuals with DS age 15 and older) to share their talents, experiences and perspectives with their peers, as well as, other individuals interested in presenting workshops to self-advocates on topics relevant to teens and adults with DS.

 - General Convention Workshop Speakers